realdem/react-log-driver/README.md

 1. `useLoggerSender()`:
     - A hook that provides a high level object of functionality to customize sending logs to your server.
     - Options:
-      - `userId`:
-        - (Optional) Specify a user identifier for each user in the log river...
+      - `userId`: (Optional) Specify a user identifier for each user in the log river
-      - `enabled`:
-        - `true` by default.
-Log sending can be paused...
+      - `enabled`: `true` by default.
+Log sending can be paused by setting to `false`
+      - `pendingSendMax`: Maximum number of logged objects before auto-sending (default: 5)
+      - `timeInterval`: Milliseconds between automatic sends (default: 15000)
+      - `sendFn`: Async function to handle sending logs to your server